Baker Ripley East Aldine Economic Opportunity Center

 Acting with integrity always is a core Harvey | Harvey-Cleary value.
 We feel it’s even more important when working with our non-profit clients.
 These entities are the essence of the communities where we work and live.
 We do whatever it takes to serve them so they can serve others.

 Budget is often the primary concern with our non-profit clients.
-We understand that every cent of capital expense is critical.
+We understand that every cent of capital expenditure is critical.
 Raising the funding to construct a facility can be a challenge, never mind the funding to operate and maintain the facility.
 That’s why quality can never be compromised, regardless of budget.
 Every decision Harvey makes, from the subcontractors we select to the materials we source, is made to ensure the facility is built to last and run efficiently.
 Whether the budget is $500,000 or $5 million, we help our non-profit clients achieve their goals.

 Project success starts on day one.
 Setting up a job properly at the very beginning is key to minimizing change orders for projects of any scale.
 Phased construction is one way clients manage cash flow when building and expanding.
 Whether Harvey is the builder for only the first phase or for the fully planned build-out, we are committed to our clients for their lifetime in the buildings we build.
 This is why we view ourselves as a true partner with our clients and the full project team.
 When we understand the long-term vision, we provide the plan to build it, within the budget and on schedule.